!

 Rates - For Business

-Electricity Rates & Charges
+Small Business Electricity Rates

 This is the cost of electricity supplied during the billing period and is calculated on the adjusted kilowatt hours (kWh) used.
 The electricity charges on your bill will be based on prices set by spot market pricing through the Independent Electricity System Operator (IESO) and the Ontario Energy Board or based on a contract with a retailer.
 Electricity charges are collected by GrandBridge Energy and paid directly to electricity suppliers.
 We do not keep any of these charges.